Julius Schreck: Career in the SA

 Schreck was a founding member of the Sturmabteilung ("Storm Detachment"; SA), being involved in its growth and development.
-This was a paramilitary wing of the party designed to disrupt political opponents and provide muscle for security tasks.
+The SA was a paramilitary wing of the party designed to disrupt political opponents and provide muscle for security tasks.
 Hitler, in early 1923, ordered the formation of a small separate bodyguard dedicated to his service and protection rather than an uncontrolled mass of the party, such as the SA.
 Originally the unit was composed of only eight men, commanded by Schreck and Joseph Berchtold.
 It was designated the Stabswache ("Staff Guard").
-The Stabswache were issued unique badges, but at this point the Stabswache was still under overall control of the SA, whose membership continued to increase.
+The Stabswache were issued unique badges, but at this point the Stabswache was still under the control of the SA, whose membership continued to increase.
 Schreck resurrected the use of the Totenkopf ("death's head") as the unit's insignia, a symbol various elite forces had used in the past, including specialized assault troops of Imperial Germany in World War I who used Hutier infiltration tactics.

 In May 1923, the unit was renamed Stoßtrupp-Hitler ("Shock Troop-Hitler").
-The unit was solely responsible for Hitler's personal protection.
+The unit was solely responsible for Hitler's protection.
 On 9 November 1923 the Stoßtrupp, along with the SA and several other paramilitary units, took part in the Beer Hall Putsch in Munich.
 The plan was to seize control of the city in a coup d'état and then challenge the government in Berlin.
 The putsch was quickly crushed by the local police.
 In the aftermath of the failed putsch both Hitler, Schreck, and other Nazi leaders were incarcerated for treason at Landsberg Prison.
-The Nazi Party and all associated formations, including the Stoßtrupp, were officially disbanded.
+The Nazi Party and all associated formations, including the Stoßtrupp, were disbanded.